Kill-Lists and Accountability, a public lecture at Penn State’s Dickinson School of Law. November 12, 2012 7 p.m.

 Presented by the American University International Law Review and National Security Law Brief

-November 8, 2012 10:30 am – 2:30 pm American University Washington College of Law
+November 8, 2012 10:30 am – 2:30 pm American University Washington College of

 On Friday, April 6, 2012 I will be participating in a debate at The University of California, Davis School of Law.
 The topic is “America’s Reach: The Constitutionality of Targeted Killing.”
-The speech is sponsored by the ACLU and the Federalist Society.
-For more on this issue, see my article Kill-Lists and Accountability.
+The speech is sponsored by the ACLU and the

 Over at Forbes, where I write a column on Law, Policy and National Security, I’ve posted a piece entitled NDAA May Put Defense Contractors In Prison For Counterfeit Parts.
 Here is an excerpt: